-Christian church (non-denominational) praise God through the night with night prayers that rock the city as this goes on in exalting God, there is a party in full blast somewhere else in Kampala.
+Christian churches (non-denominational) praise God through the night with night prayers that rock the city.
+As this goes on in exalting God, there is a party in full blast somewhere else in Kampala city.

-Much as there are those with a purpose for fun, so are those with the purpose of taking advantage of the dark and drunkards.
+Much as there are those with a purpose for fun, so are those to take advantage of the dark and drunkards.

-By nicking whatever, they can with a quick getaway fading into the dark corridors or crowds.
+In the capital city, thugs nick whatever they can for a quick getaway, fading into the dark corridors or crowds.